tagoWorks/akod/README.md

 If your having issues check out the example.py or join the [discord server](https://tago.works/discord)
 # Discord Bot Usage 🤖
 ## Member usage
-Users in your Discord server can validate their licenses by running the command "!license validate LICENSEKEY ACCOUNTNAME" where the ! is your set prefix in the `config.json` file.
+Users in your Discord server can validate their licenses by running the command "/validate LICENSEKEY ACCOUNTNAME" where the ! is your set prefix in the `config.json` file.
 Any member of you discord server by default will be set to a 30 day cooldown in order to prevent any type of license fraud.
 To change this cooldown you can edit the "'const remainingTime = Math.ceil((30 * 24 * 60 * 60 * 1000 - (Date.now() - lastUsage)) / (1000 * 60 * 60 * 24));" line in `commands/license.js` to a set amount of milliseconds.

 ## Owner usage
 As the owner, you can remove users cooldowns, add license keys, and deactive accounts that are registered to a license key *the following examples uses the prefix ! but you set your custom prefix in `config.json`*
-* !license removecooldown USERID
+* /removecooldown USERID
-* !license remove ACCOUNTNAME
+* /remove ACCOUNTNAME
-* !license keyadd LICENSEKEY
+* /keyadd LICENSEKEY

 **Note:**
 To remove added license keys, or to add license keys in bulk you need to manually edit the `assets/license.txt` file, making sure that the last license key ends with pressing the ENTER key to go down a line.